-- You should be aware that Special Students have low priority for admission to courses, so it may not be possible to get on to every course that you would like to attend.
+- If you are applying before or straight after graduation, you should consider 'special student' status, with some courses taken at the graduate school of your choice.
+'Special students' have low priority for admission to Harvard courses, so it may not be possible to get on to every course that you would like to attend.

-- The deadline for Special Student applications is 1st March in the year in which you wish to go to Harvard, but there is a rolling acceptance procedure, so early application is desirable, but you should not apply until you have heard whether you have been successful in obtaining a scholarship, as that information is likely to help your application.
+- The deadline for 'special student' applications is 1 March in the year in which you wish to go to Harvard.
+There is a rolling acceptance procedure, so you should apply for the status early.
+However, you should not apply until you have heard whether you have been successful in obtaining a scholarship.
+This information is likely to help your application.

 - If you are applying for a Master's degree course, the deadline in most cases is earlier, and the competition for places is greater.
 You should not wait for the outcome of your scholarship application before applying to Harvard.